idobata/idobata-info/README.md

 ## Idobata Support Information

-This is the unofficial and experimental repository.
+This is an experimental repository.
 The details are in wiki.

 https://github.com/idobata/idobata-info/wiki